 "The presenter's voice and handout were good."
 A.L.
 (Sept.
 2022)

-"I like that it went into detail about regulations but was quick."
+"I liked that it went into detail about regulations, and that it was a quick course."
 K.R.
 (Sept.
 2022)

 "I like that I can take the course at my convenience."
 P.K.
 (Sept.
 2022)

 "I needed to take an ethics course, but I enjoyed the video and PowerPoint slides.
 This course will benefit me later when I decide to mentor a clinical fellow SLP.
 The instructor was clear and concise.
 Her rate of speech was perfect."
 B.B.-B. (Sept.
 2022)

 "It was good to understand that state regulations supersede ASHA's Scope of Practice for SLPAs.
 I like the format and pace of the course."
 A.C.
 (Sept.
 2022)

 "I like the reminder of the differences between the ASHA Code of Ethics and the ASHA Assistants Code of Conduct."
 J.P.
 (Aug.
 2022)